AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Use OOS to modify a tag value of multiple resources.md

 ---
-keyword: [OOS, OOS, modify a tag value, OOS template]
+keyword: [OOS, Operation Orchestration Service, modify tag value, OOS template]
 ---

 # Use OOS to modify a tag value of multiple resources